FiratDoganGH/basicTour/README.md

-# basicTour
+#This is only toy project to test performance of Azure Pipelines if Java + Maven selected as a PL

-##This is only toy project to test performance of Azure Pipelines if Java + Maven selected as a PL
+Nothing special here